0x4447/0x4447-cli-node-cucumber/README.md

 Locally, we use [foreman](https://www.npmjs.com/package/foreman) to load the local environment variables from the `.env` file, and since projects can sometimes end up with lots of env variables.

-We created this tiny app to automatically generate the `.env` file while making sure the file won't excede the 80 char ruler mark.
+We created this tiny app to automatically generate the `.env` file while making sure the file won't exceed the 80 char ruler mark.

-If your `app.json` file has set default values, Cucumber will automatically populate the vriables.
+If your `app.json` file has set default values, Cucumber will automatically populate the variables.
 Anything else will require your action to fill in the data.

 # How to Install